From our Customer Care Team:

 2. Standard Water Heater:

-Keep faucets and showers at a slow drip - both hot and cold, in kitchen and bath.
-For single control faucets, set the level in the middle to control drip.
+Keep faucets and showers at a slow drip - both hot and cold, in the kitchen and bath.
+For single-control faucets, set the level in the middle to control drip.
 Open closet doors and under sink vanity cabinets to keep pipes at room temperature and allow the exchange of air within the room.

 3. House Temperature:

 Keep your home at NO LOWER than 60 degrees during extreme temperatures.
 Keep your drapes and blinds closed except when windows are in direct sunlight.

 Be aware that space heaters can trip your breakers.
 Remember to check the AMPs required before using your heater.
 As an additional precaution, unplug any other devices while your space heater is in use.